 Side By Side Features Comparison

-Epic: Provides an EHR solution that connects various healthcare facilities on a global scale, enabling interoperability across systems.
-It excels in acute care and large hospital environments.
-Additionally, it offers patient monitoring, record management, and AI-driven data analytics.
+Epic provides an EHR solution that connects healthcare facilities globally through its Care Everywhere network, enabling seamless interoperability across systems.
+It excels in acute care and large hospital environments, offering patient monitoring, record management, and generative AI tools for drafting notes and clinical support.

 Scheduling